2025 UNISBA and UNPAS campus clashes

-The 2025 UNISBA–UNPAS campus clashes refers to the late-night use of tear gas by Indonesian security forces around the campuses of the Universitas Islam Bandung (UNISBA) and Universitas Pasundan (UNPAS) on 1 September 2025 amid the August–September 2025 Indonesian protests.
+The 2025 UNISBA–UNPAS campus clashes, also known as the Unisba-Unpas Incident (Insiden Unisba-Unpas), refers to the late-night use of tear gas by Indonesian security forces around the campuses of the Universitas Islam Bandung (UNISBA) and Universitas Pasundan (UNPAS) on 1 September 2025 amid the August–September 2025 Indonesian protests.
 Police stated that tear gas was aimed at crowds on Jalan Tamansari to disperse alleged “anarchist” elements and that no officers entered campus grounds, while student leaders and eyewitnesses alleged volleys were directed toward campus areas, affecting medical posts and student facilities.
 The incident drew condemnation from rights groups; Amnesty International Indonesia urged investigations into protest-related deaths and criticized the firing of tear gas affecting the UNISBA–UNPAS campuses.